hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 #### Status and messaging

-Flyouts are useful when displaying detail content that relates to the page, while Modals are useful for messaging status; e.g., confirming a destructive action or warning about the effects of a change.
+Flyouts are useful when displaying detailed content that relates to the page, while Modals are useful for messaging status, e.g., confirming a destructive action or warning about the effects of a change.

 #### Speed and regularity